Table of contents

 |Vehicle Age||Average Monthly Premium|

-The cheapest vehicles to insure in Myrtle Beach are usually trucks and vans, with each type typically costing about $80 per month.
+In terms of affordable coverage, the cheapest vehicles to insure in Myrtle Beach are typically trucks and vans, at $84 per month.

-Depending on how old your vehicle is, you can also expect to see slightly different rates.
+Vehicle age has an impact on the cost of your policy as well.
 Generally, newer vehicles are going to be the most expensive to insure.
-However, once your car is close to 5 years old, you may start to see your monthly premium decrease.
-In Myrtle Beach, for example, the most expensive vehicles to insure are vehicles four-to-five years old.
+Once your car is a few years old, however, you may see your bill start to shrink a bit.
+In Myrtle Beach, the most expensive vehicles to insure are vehicles four-to-five years old.

 Average Car Insurance Rates by Relationship Status